 The preserve is part of the Long Island Central Pine Barrens Region, a complex mosaic of pitch pine woodlands, pine-oak forests, coastal plain ponds, swamps, marshes and bogs.
 The forests and woodlands around the ponds are dominated by pitch pine and oak trees, with a shrubby layer of scrub oak, huckleberry and blueberry.

 Most of the rare plants are found on the gently sloped shores of the ponds.
-Coastal plain ponds are not stream-fed but rather dependant on groundwater.
+Coastal plain ponds are not stream-fed but rather dependent on groundwater.
 The water is nutrient poor, and water levels rise and fall with the water table, reflecting seasonal and annual rainfall patterns.

 Periods of both low and high water levels are essential for the survival of the distinctive pond-shore plant communities—periods of high water kill seedlings of woody plants that invade from surrounding pinelands, and periods of low water expose bare ground for seed germination and growth.